 Confirmation - What happened to the disciples of Jesus at Pentecost, happens to us when we receive the Sacrament of Confirmation...we are strengthened and sealed with the Holy Spirit.
 God shares His Divine Nature with us when He gives us His Holy Spirit, and this empowers us to be children of God, sharing in God's own divine nature (Peter).
 The point of the Spirit is to transform our lives so that we learn to love as Jesus loves.

-Youth - We offer a Two Year Program with a One Year Option.
-Click here for details about High School Confirmation Prep or contact Peggy Tacchino
+Youth - Click here for details about High School Confirmation Prep or contact Peggy Tacchino

 Some time after baptism, the Church confers a sacrament of strengthening.
 The word “firm” stands at the center of confirmation, and it is a “firming up” of the Christian.
 By baptism, we are born into the family.
 Through confirmation, God gives us the grace to reach Christian maturity within the family.